What to Do If You Are Raped or Sexually Assaulted

 - Does the use of drugs or alcohol affect the outcome of a sexual misconduct complaint process?

-- Sexual misconduct is a very serious concern and the University does not want to inhibit the reporting of these incidents in any way.
-To that end, a student reporting sexual misconduct would not be held judicially responsible for a policy violation.
+- Sexual misconduct is a very serious concern and the university does not want to inhibit the reporting of these incidents in any way.
+To that end, a student reporting sexual misconduct would not be held through the conduct process responsible for a policy violation.
 If appropriate, educational opportunities may be recommended depending on the severity of the alcohol/drug use.

 - The use of alcohol and/or drugs by either party will not diminish the accused student’s responsibility.

 - The welfare of students is our greatest concern.
-At times, students are hesitant to offer assistance to others or to make reports for fear that they may find themselves in trouble because of their own violation of University policy regarding alcohol and other drugs.
-The University does have an amnesty policy that protects students from the more serious judicial sanctioning in these situations.
+At times, students are hesitant to offer assistance to others or to make reports for fear that they may find themselves in trouble because of their own violation of university policy regarding alcohol and other drugs.
+The university does have an amnesty policy that protects students from the more serious conduct sanctioning in these situations.